Chapter 4 Modifying DaSEH Materials Leaf

 Integer is a special subset of numeric that contains only whole numbers.

-4.3.5 Add background color to code chunk describe general syntax for code
+Background color can be added to code chunks to describe general syntax for code.

 In the styles.css file is the following: